Rhode Island Gun Laws

 Depends on where you apply.

-Only those who live or own a business in RI may apply.
+Non-residents who live in or own a business in RI may apply for local officials.
+Other non-residents may apply from RI Attorney General

 Places Off Limits: